 by David Fideler

-While the early Greek Stoics spoke of the perfect Sage, the later Roman Stoics focused on Stoicism as a path and a practice, in which you make small amounts of progress each day along the path.
+While the early Greek Stoics spoke of the perfect Sage, the later Roman Stoics focused on Stoicism as a path, in which you make small amounts of progress each day.

 In Search of the Perfect Sage